WangPing521/Domain_adaptation_shape_prior/README.md

 * Trainers:

-align_IBN_trainer.py # alignment from output layer or Upconv2
+a) align_IBN_trainer.py # alignment from output layer or Upconv2

-align_combinationlayer_trainer.py # alignment from both output layer and Upconv2 layer
+b) align_combinationlayer_trainer.py # alignment from both output layer and Upconv2 layer

-Other trainers correspond to SOTA.
+c) Other trainers correspond to SOTA.

 * Reproduce our results: